RN Course Curriculum

 NRS 204 Advanced Nursing Care - 7 credit hours 220 clock hours (50 theory - 170 clinical)

-This course is designed to synthesis the major constructs of providing safe, competent holistic nursing care.
+This course is designed to synthesize the major constructs of providing safe, competent holistic nursing care.
 Each of the health functioning patterns will be reviewed as well as commonly diagnosed alterations and needed client restoration measures.
-The student will engage in clinical time in health care arenas to practice skills, correlate theory, prioritize and manage care flow processes including delegation.
+The student will engage in extensive clinical time in high acuity health care arenas to practice skills, correlate theory, prioritize and manage care flow processes including delegation.

 NRS 205 Nursing Management for Person and Professional Growth - 2 credit hours 20 clock hours (20 Theory)